• Skip to primary navigation

 3. Safety is another lesson to learn

-Luckily, when the boys broke out the first time none of our girls were in heat.
+Luckily, when the boys broke out the first time none of our girls were showing and goat heat signs.
 We have several young doelings that are way too young to safely be pregnant.

 Another potential safety issue is predators and getting lost.
 If you put up bad goat fence and your goats break out, they are vulnerable to predators.
 They could walk into a road, or wander away from home.